Grounded-DI/DI-Weather/DI_Histroric_Tornado_Detection_6_19_25.md

 ## 📍 Summary

-On June 19, 2025, Grounded DI’s deterministic weather station outperformed every major forecasting system by detecting a tornado-class event in real time — before any public alert, radar classification, or cloud-based model.
+On June 19, 2025, Grounded DI’s deterministic weather station outperformed multiple major forecasting systems by detecting a tornado-class event in real time — before any public alert, radar classification, or cloud-based model.

 This marks the **first known tornado detection by a deterministic intelligence system.**